-For surgical repair of the defect, we often can take a minimally invasive approach.
-Surgeons may be able to perform the repair via a small "keyhole" incision on the side of the chest or by using a catheter – a thin, flexible tube that's inserted through a small incision in the groin and gently guided through the blood vessels up to the heart.
-These techniques offer many benefits to patients, including less postoperative pain, a faster recovery and less scarring.
+For surgical repair of the defect, we can often take a minimally invasive approach.
+This means that surgeons perform the repair via a small "keyhole" incision on the side of the chest or through a catheter (a thin, flexible tube), which they insert into a blood vessel through a small incision in the groin and gently guide up to the heart.
+These techniques offer patients many benefits, including less postoperative pain, a faster recovery and less scarring.

 Awards & recognition